-Press [Left] or [Right] to navigate between the option windows a red bounding box will indicate the selected window.
-Press [Up] or [Down] or Turn (Jog) to navigate to the desired listed option.
+Press (Left) or (Right) to navigate between the option windows a red bounding box will indicate the selected window.
+Press (Up) or (Down) to navigate to the desired listed option.

 Also the [Up] and [Down] screen buttons will select the option and automatically select the menu window.